nuuuwan/news_lk3_data/README.md

 *2024-06-05 05:22:46* · [`dailyftlk`](https://www.ft.lk/columns/Are-we-ready-to-accept-our-migrants-again/4-762625) · `en`

-It is necessary to identify the silver lining of the current migration wave and harness the maximum benefit from
+It is necessary to identify the silver lining of the current migration wave and harness the maximum benefit from Sri Lankan migrants for the country’s future prosperity

+While accepting migration trends and waves, Sri Lanka must implement policies that encourage migrants to contribute back to the country.
+This could strengthen Sri Lankan society in two ways: demotivating unnecessary migration while embracing those who have migrated with the same fraternity.
+Given the global and historical trends, it is high time to establish state migration and diasporic policies to address these issues and turn brain drain into an opportunity

 “Migration” is a prevalent topic in Sri Lanka today, affecting all social and age groups.
 It brings both positive and negative consequences for individuals who could be felt both short-term and long-term.
 While migration has recently come under the spotlight in Sri Lankan society, it is an age-old phenomenon with a vast global history.